On neutrino-mediated potentials in a neutrino background: Neutrino-mediated forces in a neutrino background: formalism

 Fourier-expanding the fermion fields in terms of creation and annihilation operators with well-determined momenta and using the Fourier-space neutrino propagator, one can easily compute the expectation values.
 After factorizing out the global energy-momentum conservation Dirac delta, $i\,(2\pi)^4\delta^4(p_F-p_I)=i\,(2\pi)^4\delta^4(p_1+p_2-p'_1-p'_2)$, and taking the non-relativistic limit we get,

 where the superindex $\nu$ indicates that the background neutrino state is still not traced out.
-Using \cref{eq:potential} and computing the trace with the density matrix in \cref{eq:rho}, we arrive at the following form for the potential between the two fermions,
+Using \cref{eq:potential} and computing the trace with the density matrix in \cref{eq:rho}, we arrive at the following form for the potential between the two fermions, \footnote{Notice that the results only depend on the squared modulus of the momentum-space wavepacket$|\omega(k, k')|^2$.
+They are hence unaffected by position-space broadening induced by the past time evolution.} \footnote{We notice in passing that this wavepacket-size effect on the {\sl background-mediated} potential, does not occur for {\sl background-sourced} potentials, like the MSW potential for example, because in such cases the potential probes the background particle fields in a single point (while the background-mediated potential probes the background particle fields at two points, see \eqref{eq:sif}).
+Consequently if one evaluates the relevant matrix element using a density matrix ~\eqref{eq:rho} the result is independent of $\vec{k}$, the integral over $d^3\vec{k}$ is immediate, and any dependence on $\omega$ disappears from the expressions.}

 We find that the same result could have been obtained starting with the amplitude corresponding to the diagram in Fig.~\ref{fig:fey0} and using an {\sl effective neutrino propagator in the neutrino medium} given by